GerhardMe/GameOfMultiVerse/README.md

-# Game of Life Canonical ID System
+# Game of Life Canonical Board and Ruleset ID System

 ## Overview

-This project defines a canonical, space-efficient representation for symmetric Game of Life boards and their evolution across multiple rulesets.
+This project defines a canonical, space-efficient representation for symmetric Game of Life boards and their evolution under multiple rulesets.

-Two deterministic ID systems are provided:
+The system is built around two deterministic identifier schemes:

-1. **Board ID**
+1. **Board IDs**
-   A compact binary identifier representing a symmetric Game of Life board.
+   Compact binary identifiers that encode symmetric Game of Life boards.

-2. **Ruleset ID**
+2. **Ruleset IDs**
-   A sequential numeric identifier representing a valid Game of Life ruleset.
+   Sequential numeric identifiers that enumerate all valid Game of Life rulesets.

-These IDs are used consistently across in-memory computation and persistent storage.
+Board IDs are used as primary keys in the database and contain **only board state**.
+All metadata is stored separately.

+---

+## Conceptual Model

+It is essential to distinguish between three different representations:

+1. **Logical Board**
+   The full `N × N` grid of cells in memory.

+2. **Board ID**
+   A compressed binary representation exploiting symmetry.

+3. **Database Row**
+   A stored record that may include evolution results for many rulesets.

 ---